swordqiu/structarg.go/README.md

 # structarg.go

-Argument parser for go that define and parse command line arguements into a struct type variable.
+Argument parser for go that defines and parses command line arguements into a struct type variable.
 The attributes of arguments are defined in the comment tags of the struct. after parsing command-line argument or configuration files, the values are stored in this struct.

 please refer to examples/example.go for example usages.